MichalMoravik/MichalMoravik/README.md

 ### Hey guys 👋
 I'm Michal Moravík and I study software development in Copenhagen, Denmark.
-Until half of 2020, I was searching for my deep interest, and so, my repositories are from several different spheres.
+Two years ago, I started searching for my deep interest, thus my repositories are from several different spheres.
 Later I became fascinated with machine learning so expect some cool AI projects in the future!

 - 🔎 I'm searching for internship opportunities